toaderflorin/florintoader/_posts/2017-08-31-symmetries.markdown

 ---
 layout: post
-title:  "Surprinsingly, Providence Doesn't Involve Accounting"
+title:  "Surprisingly, Providence Doesn't Involve Accounting"
 description: "The normal rules of physics don't apply to the quantum world, but if you're reading this, I guess you already knew that.
 One example of this is particles going through small potential barriers without having the energy to do so, like in this example..."
 date: 2017-08-31-energy 10:13:11 +0300
 categories: jekyll update